 2. Sublime Text 3

-If you are looking for a Notepad++ alternative on Mac, chances are you must have heard of Sublime Text.
+If you are looking for a replacement of Notepad++ for macOS, chances are you must have heard of Sublime Text.
 Sublime Text is one of the most respected text editors on Mac and brings a ton of features like syntax highlighting and folding, a high level of customizability, easy to navigate interface, multiple selections, powerful API and package ecosystem, and more.
 In fact, if not for its price, Sublime Text would have been our top pick for as the Notepad++ alternative.

 Brackets is a great free text-editor for your Mac which mainly focuses on web-design and hence a good option for front-end developers and web designers.
 Although Brackets has been designed by Adobe, it’s an open-source project which is supported by its active and passionate community.
 Probably the best feature of Brackets is Live Preview.
 The Live Preview feature allows a developer to instantly see the changes he is making to his code.
 When you are using the Live Preview feature, Brackets will open a Chrome window which will automatically reflect any changes to CSS and HTML of your code.
 It’s a great way to visualize your code.